France, Britain to push EU to end Syria arms ban - Fabius

 The two countries accuse Syrian President Bashar al-Assad of gambling on a military victory, and hope the threat of arming the rebels will force him into talks and a transition of power after a two-year-old conflict that is destabilising the region.

 Following Britain's line, Laurent Fabius warned on Thursday that Paris could break with the embargo, which in any case will lapse on May 31 unless all 27 EU states agree to renew it.
-That could pave the way for arms supplies to rebels.
+That could pave the way to allow the supply of arms.

 Speaking on France Info radio, Fabius said: "We have to go very fast.
 The Europeans are supposed to look at this question in several weeks, but we will ask, with the British, for that meeting to be brought forward."